2 DOSAGE AND ADMINISTRATION

 Emergency airway equipment must be immediately available.

-Do not administer the 100 mg/mL concentration of Ketamine Hydrochloride intravenously without proper dilution [see Dosage and Administration (2.3)].
+Do not administer the 100 mg/mL concentration of Ketamine Hydrochloride Injection intravenously without proper dilution [see Dosage and Administration (2.3)].
 Must be used immediately after dilution.

 While some degree of airway protection may be afforded due to active laryngeal-pharyngeal reflexes, vomiting and aspiration may occur with ketamine.
-Ketamine Hydrochloride is not recommended for use in patients who have not followed nil per os guidelines.
+Ketamine Hydrochloride Injection is not recommended for use in patients who have not followed nil per os guidelines.

-Due to the potential for salivation during Ketamine Hydrochloride administration, administer an antisialagogue prior to induction of anesthesia.
+Due to the potential for salivation during Ketamine Hydrochloride Injection administration, administer an antisialagogue prior to induction of anesthesia.

 In individuals with a history of chronic ketamine use for off-label indications, there have been case reports of genitourinary pain that may be related to the ketamine treatment, not the underlying condition [see Adverse Reactions (6)].
 Consider cessation of ketamine if genitourinary pain continues in the setting of other genitourinary symptoms.